Skip to content

 Is there an airport in Cabo Rojo?

-Cabo Rojo International Airport is currently under construction near Oviedo and is expected to open in mid-2026.
+Cabo Rojo International Airport is currently under construction near Oviedo and is expected to open in late 2026 or early 2027.
 Until then, the nearest commercial airport is Santo Domingo (SDQ), which is 5-6 hours away by car.

 What is Bahia de las Aguilas?